ebanfa/block-forge/README.md

 The following projects are currently under development within the BlockForge monorepo:

-- **Davail**: A decentralized data availability service dedicated to providing a reliable and decentralized platform for storing and managing blockchain data.
-Davail offers data availability and accessibility services to other blockchains.

-- **Cipher**: A decentralized data encoder service responsible for data encoding functionalities and preprocess data before storing it in the Davail chain.
-Cipher provides data encoding services to ensure data security and efficiency for other blockchains.

-- **Ultima**: A decentralized settlement service serving as a settlement layer for transactions and payments facilitating a secure and transparent settlement processes between participants in the network.
-Ultima offers settlement services to facilitate transactions between other blockchains.

 - **Necta**: An ETL (Extract, Transform, Load) tool for blockchain data.

 - **Nova**: A blockchain building tool that enables rapid scaffolding of Cosmos SDK-based blockchains.